-There are a couple of things you should think about before you choose what to wear in the Netherlands.
-First of all, you don’t want to get too crazy with anything you put on.
-We have a popular phrase that roughly translates as: ‘just act normal, then you’re acting silly enough‘.
-The Dutch like to be original and trendy, but they don’t want to stand out too much.
+There are a couple of things you should think about before you choose what to wear in Amsterdam, or the rest of the Netherlands.
+First of all, while the Dutch definitely encourage people to dress according to their personal taste and personality, usually they don’t get too crazy with their outfits themselves.

+There is a popular phrase saying ‘Doe maar normaal, dan doe je al gek genoeg‘, that roughly translates as: ‘just act normal, then you’re acting silly enough‘.
+The Dutch like to be original and trendy for sure, but they don’t want to stand out too much from the crowd.

 The Dutch are a very practical bunch of people.
 Most people, when asking them what to wear in Holland will tell you: a raincoat should stop you from getting wet, a bag should carry all your crap, a sweater should keep you warm.
 Simple as that, right?